AzizTw/Real-Estate-Analysis/README.md

 Finally, we trained our XGBoost model and got a score of 0.8916 on testing data.
 Which means that our model can capture/explain **89.16%** of the variance in the testing data.

+# To Do:
+1. Join the dataset with another dataset (So maybe we can extract the population of each city)
+2. Try plotly's 3d plots.
+3. Hypothesis Testing.
+4. Try to train the model with the `age` variable, even though we would need to impute/delete ~200k records

 # Library Versions

 - **NumPy**: 1.22.3